hapijs/hapi/Readme.md

 - Requests logging (request) - framework and application generated logs generated during the lifecycle of each incoming request.
 - General events (log) - logging information not bound to a specific request such as system errors, background processing, configuration errors, etc.

-The monitor is off by default and can be turned on using the `monitor` server option.
+The monitor is _off_ by default and can be turned on using the `monitor` server option.
 To use the default settings, simply set the value to _true_.
 To override some or all of the defaults, set `monitor` to an object with the following optional settings:
-- `broadcastInterval` - the interval in miliseconds to send collected events to subscribers. _0_ means send immediately.
+- `broadcastInterval` - the interval in milliseconds to send collected events to subscribers. _0_ means send immediately.
 Defaults to _0_.
 - `opsInterval` - the interval in miliseconds to sample system and process performance metrics.
 Minimum is _100ms_.
 Defaults to _15 seconds_.
-- `extendedRequests` - boolean, determines if the full request log is sent or only the event summary.
+- `extendedRequests` - determines if the full request log is sent or only the event summary.
 Defaults to _false_.
 - `subscribers` - an object where each key is a destination and each value an array subscriptions.
 Subscriptions available are _ops_, _requests_, and _log_.
 The destination can be a URI or _console_.
 Defaults to a console subscription to all three.

 For example: